ossia/score-docs/docs/in-depth/embedded.md

 ---
 layout: default

 title: "Embedded devices"
+description: "How to use ossia score on embedded hardware"

-parent: Advanced
+parent: In depth

 permalink: /in-depth/embedded.html
 ---